Pattern Bridge

 pigButton.didPress()

-Suddenly, the flashlight application starts to force out ours from the market, let's not let it beat us, and add a flashlight by clicking on the “Oink” button, and the rest of the buttons:
+Suddenly a flashlight app starts to push ours out of the market, let's not let it defeat us and add a flashlight by pressing the "oink-oink" button, and so-no to the other buttons:

 import Foundation